Big airlines

 From To Start

-LIN Milan Perugia PEG Active »
+LIN Milan Trieste TRS Active »

 The list of new routes is usually updated every third month.